rkalescky/documentation/development_tools/compiling.rst

 an *Integrated Desktop Environment* (IDE), where you enter your code and click icons that will handle compilation and execution of your program for you.
-While IDEs exist in the Linux world, they are rarely used in high-performance computing since the compilation approach on your laptop typically cannot create code that will execute on the worker nodes of a cluster.
+While IDEs exist in the Linux world, they are rarely used in HPC since the compilation approach on your laptop typically cannot create code that will execute on the worker nodes of a cluster.

 So with *portability* in mind, let's investigate the (rather simple) world of command-line compilation in Linux.